intel/zephyr.js/docs/ashell.md

 ```
 acm> help
-'A Shell' bash
+Welcome to the ZJS 'A Shell' interface!

-Commands list:
+Command list:
-    help        This help
+    help           Display this help information
     eval           Evaluate JavaScript in real time
+    load   FILE    Save the input text into a file
-     run FILE   Runs the JavaScript program in the file
+    run    FILE    Run the JavaScript program in the file
+    parse  FILE    Check if the JS syntax is correct
-    stop        Stops current JavaScript execution
+    stop           Stop current JavaScript execution
- bootcfg FILE   Set the file that should run at boot
     ls             List all files
-     cat FILE   Print the file contents of a file
+    cat    FILE    Print the contents of a file
+    du     FILE    Estimate file space usage
     rm     FILE    Remove file or directory
     mv     F1 F2   Move a file F1 to destination F2
     clear          Clear the terminal screen
     boot   FILE    Set the file that should run at boot
-  reboot        Reboots the device
+    reboot         Reboot the device
 ```

-### Eval
+### eval

 `eval`